mdn/shared-assets/README.md

 ![Diagram of a preflight request](https://mdn.github.io/shared-assets/images/diagrams/http/cors/preflight-correct.svg)
 ```

-If you want to use images in code samples, you can refer to them like this for fonts, for example:
+If you want to use assets in code samples, you can refer to them like this for fonts, for example:

 ```css
 @font-face {